 - Joining a support group for transplant recipients.
 Talking with others who have shared your experience can ease fears and anxiety.

 - Getting additional treatment.
-If you're depressed, talk to your doctor.
-He or she may recommend medications or refer you to a mental health professional.
+If you're depressed, talk to your health care provider.
+Your provider may recommend medications or refer you to a mental health provider.

 - Setting realistic goals and expectations.
 Recognize that life after a transplant may not be exactly the same as life before a transplant.
 Having realistic expectations about results and recovery time can help reduce stress.